PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing/testing-validation.md

 If you are certain a field is safe (e.g., it returns a database ID), you can suppress the warning.

-Since this is a custom GritQL plugin, standard `// biome-ignore` comments might not work depending on the Biome version and integration.
+Since this is a custom GritQL plugin, standard Biome ignore comments might not work depending on the Biome version and integration.

-If `// biome-ignore` does not work, you can exclude specific files in `biome.jsonc` or refactor the code to make the safety explicit (e.g., using a helper function that includes `escapeHTML` in its name, or just adding a comment explaining why it's safe if the warning is non-blocking).
+If Biome ignore comments do not work, you can exclude specific files in `biome.jsonc` or refactor the code to make the safety explicit (e.g., using a helper function that includes `escapeHTML` in its name, or just adding a comment explaining why it's safe if the warning is non-blocking).

 ## Testing Philosophy